 Each year both individual and group photos will be taken by a professional photography company.
 These photographs will be used in the school yearbook.
-As such, students are asked to choose attire that might be appropriate for church or other dress occasions.
 Parents will receive information a week prior to the picture day.
 The purchase of these photographs is optional.